zosodk/Compulsory-1-DfD/README.md

+# TASK 5 Rename Grade to FinalGrade
+Renamed the column "Grade" in the Enrollments table to "FinalGrade" to better reflect the purpose of the column.
+Created a new migration called "RenameGradeToFinalGrade" to the Migrations folder. dotnet ef migrations add RenameGradeToFinalGrade dotnet ef migrations script AddInstructor RenameGradeToFinalGrade > V6__RenameGradeToFinalGrade.sql dotnet ef database update

+From a Database point of view, this change is non-destructive, because the META information is changed, not the data itself.
+The data in the column is still the same, only the name of the column is changed.
+This is a good practice to keep the database clean and understandable.
+From an application point of view, this change is destructive, because the application will not be able to access the column "Grade" anymore.
+The application will have to be updated to use the new column name "FinalGrade" instead of "Grade".
+This can be mitigated by creating a transition layer between the application and the database, so that the application can still access the column "Grade" while the database column is renamed to "FinalGrade".
+This transition layer can be removed once the application has been updated to use the new column name "FinalGrade".

 # TASK 4.
 Add Instructor relation
 Created an Instructor table and relation with the following attributes:
 Id, FirstName, LastName, Email, HireDate